 Treatment of fecal incontinence is challenging.
 The goal of treatment is to restore continence and to improve the quality of life.
 Dietary and medical management are initially recommended for patients with fecal incontinence.
 If fecal incontinence is a result of or in conjunction with anatomic defects (e.g., rectovaginal fistula, rectal or hemorrhoidal prolapse etc.), the defects should be corrected first as this often improves or eliminates the incontinence.
-Although most current interventions show modest improvements, there is limited evidence to support any treatments for fecal incontinence past three to six months.
-3,4
+Although most current interventions show modest improvements, there is limited evidence to support any treatments for fecal incontinence past 3 to 6 months. ^{23,26}

 Sacral neuromodulation is thought to modulate rectal sensation by activating or deactivating chemical mediating receptors, stimulating the afferent pathway, and changing brain activity relevant to the continence.
 Sacral neuromodulation has consistently resulted in a reduction in frequency of fecal incontinence episodes and may be considered for incontinent patients with and without sphincter defects.
 Sphincter repair (sphincteroplasty) can be a treatment option for symptomatic patients with a defined defect of the external anal sphincter.
-Implantation of an artificial bowel sphincter remains an effective tool for select patients with severe fecal incontinence; however, its use is limited by complications including explantation in up to one-third of patients.^{1,2,5}
+Implantation of an artificial bowel sphincter remains an effective tool for select patients with severe fecal incontinence; however, its use is limited by complications including explanation in up to one-third of patients.^{1,2}

 Injectable bulking agents [e.g., dextranomer/hyaluronic acid (Solesta)] have been investigated for the treatment of fecal incontinence.
-However, evidence in the peer reviewed literature evaluating this treatment is limited.
-There is a paucity of randomized, controlled trials, and studies are limited by their small study sizes.2 A prospective multicenter trial of 136 patients with fecal incontinence who received non-animal stabilized hyaluronic acid/dextranomer (NASHA Dx) bulking agent reported it provided a significant improvement of fecal incontinence symptoms in a majority of patients, and this effect was stable during the course of the follow-up and was maintained for three years.3 Long-term data is lacking, however, regarding the durability of this treatment.6
+However, evidence in the peer review literature evaluating this treatment is limited.
+There is a paucity of randomized, controlled trials and studies are limited by their small study sizes.2 A prospective multicenter trial of 136 patients with fecal incontinence who received non-animal stabilized hyaluronic acid/dextranomer (NASHA Dx) bulking agent reported it provided a significant improvement of fecal incontinence symptoms in a majority of patients and this effect was stable during the course of the follow-up and maintained for 3 years.^{3,23} Long-term data is lacking, however, regarding the durability of this treatment.5 radiofrequency energy to the anal canal.
+The reported evidence is relatively sparse and has relevant limitations.
+Most studies have been small single-center series with short to mid-term follow-up.
+4,7,10

 Transanal radiofrequency therapy (e.g., Secca procedure) is another procedure proposed for the treatment of fecal incontinence).
-This procedure uses thermo-controlled delivery of radiofrequency energy to the anal canal.
-The reported evidence is relatively sparse and has relevant limitations.
-Most studies have been small single-center series with short to mid-term follow-up.^{7,8}
+This procedure uses thermo-controlled delivery of